Creating Arrays

 Notes

-Negative strides result in decreasing values.
+Negative steps result in decreasing values.
 Currently, only int64 pdarrays can be created with this method.
 For float64 arrays, use the linspace method.

 Examples